sourcegraph/handbook/content/direction/code-graph/code-intelligence/index.md

 At the moment maturity varies depending on the area of ownership:

-- **Language indexers:** Maturity varies widely per language See [LSIF indexers documentation](https://docs.sourcegraph.com/code_intelligence/references/indexers).
+- **Language indexers:** Maturity varies widely per language.
+See [LSIF indexers documentation](https://docs.sourcegraph.com/code_intelligence/references/indexers).

 - **Code intelligence platform:** Viable with a solid foundation, we're currently working on scaling and improving performance to push the limits of precise indexing and build the Global Code Graph.